mrbrightsides/racesense/README.md

 ## 🏁 Overview

 **RaceSense** is a professional-grade real-time racing analytics tool designed for the **Toyota GR Cup Series** at Circuit of the Americas (COTA).
-Built for the **Hack the Track 2025** competition, it provides race engineers with AI-powered strategic insights during live racing sessions.
+Developed for the **Hack the Track 2025** competition, it provides race engineers with AI-powered strategic insights during live racing sessions.

 ### 🎯 Competition Category
 **Real-Time Analytics** - Delivering actionable insights that influence race-day decisions.